momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 ---
 sidebar_position: 2
-sidebar_label: List collections
+sidebar_label: Lists
-title: List collection API reference
+title: List API reference
-description: Learn how to interact with the API for list collection data types in Momento Serverless Cache.
+description: Learn how to interact with the API for list data types in Momento Serverless Cache.
 slug: /develop/api-reference/collections/list
 ---

-# List collection API reference
+# List API reference for Momento Serverless Cache
+This page details the Momento API methods for the [list data types](./../datatypes.md#list-collections).

 ## List methods
-This page details the Momento API methods for [list collections](./../datatypes.md#list-collections).

 ### ListFetch